 Biz Latin Hub is a leader in providing support and consultancy services for companies in all major Latin jurisdictions.
-The Mexico team lead by the talented Alex Mahoney will be the perfect partner for helping you to establish successful operations in Mexico.
+The Biz Latin Hub Mexico team will be the perfect partner for helping you to establish successful operations in Mexico.
 Get in contact with the office at [email protected] for personalised information and support.

-For some additional information on the company formation process, check out this video:
+For some additional information on the company formation process in Mexico, check out this video: